 If you have an amethyst ring or other piece of jewelry with diamonds or other gemstones, you should be careful when cleaning it.
 You should use a soft brush to gently scrub the amethyst and avoid using ultrasonic cleaners, as these can damage the gemstone.

 There are many reasons why someone might want to buy amethyst.
 One of the main reasons is its beautiful violet color, which can complement a wide range of skin tones and wardrobe styles.
 Amethyst is also a very affordable gemstone, making it a great choice for those on a budget.
 While not all amethyst gems are inexpensive even in very high qualities, amethyst is not out of reach of most consumers.

-Amethyst’s value is in its beauty not price.
-It costs relatively little and in most likelihood will not see a strong price increase, but if you spend a little more and get the high grade amethyst, you are getting a gem whose color and brilliance are marvels to behold.
+Amethyst’s value is in its beauty not its price.
+It costs relatively little and in most likelihood will not see a strong price increase in the future.
+But, if you spend a little more and get a high grade amethyst, you are getting a gem whose color and brilliance are marvels to behold.
 In the end, a gem’s value to a person is not always the price paid but the beauty of the jewelry.
 Amethyst can make some beautiful jewelry.